Summersuxing/weibocrawler/README.md

 execute ./weibo_fetcher.py  to see the needed parameters you will need to specify at least:

-<api_name>:  this can be any valid weibo api names, such as "statuses/public_timeline" and it will parse and run that api request, full list can be found here: http://open.weibo.com/wiki/%E5%BE%AE%E5%8D%9AAPI
+[api_name]: this can be any valid weibo api names, such as "statuses/public_timeline" and it will parse and run that api request, full list can be found here: http://open.weibo.com/wiki/%E5%BE%AE%E5%8D%9AAPI

-<output file> : output (json string) will be written (append) here
+[output file] : output (json string) will be written (append) here if you do not specify the -t interval, it will work out the number of available api calls per hour from the server then evenly spreads the interval.

 Alternatively, ask @wei or @leilei for already setup app details.